-- Students in grades 9 to 11 are required to take 7 classes on campus. - 12th graders are required to take 6 classes on campus for the 1st semester and 5 classes for the 2nd Semester - Off campus ROP classes MAY count as one of the required number of classes (with Administrator's Approval). - It is the principal's discretion to use concurrent enrollment as one of the required number of classes.
+Students in grades 9-11th grades are required to take 7-classes on campus.
+12th-grade students are required to take 6 classes on campus 1st semester and 5 classes on campus for 2nd semester.
+Off-campus ROP classes and/or concurrent classes may count as one of the on-campus classes with administrator approval.